llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 yourself the hassle?”.
 As someone new to C++, you might not be aware of the boundary between the two of them.

-Of course this doesn't help you too much if the project you want to contribute to uses Boost.
-You're stuck dealing with both.
+Of course this does not help you too much if the project you want to contribute to uses Boost.
+You are stuck dealing with both.
 In LLVM terms, the TableGen language and the backends that consume it are a package deal.

 I mention this so that you can draw a distinction between not understanding one or the other.
 Knowing which one is confusing you is a big advantage to finding help.

-For any given task there's probably one or two "things built with" you need to understand and even then not entirely.
+For any given task there are probably one or two "things built with" you need to understand and even then not entirely.

-Don't think that the TableGen journey (for lack of a less grand term) ends with understanding its many uses.
-If you could get there it would be an end of a sort, but you really don't need to and hardly anyone does.
+Do not think that the TableGen journey (for lack of a less grand term) ends with understanding its many uses.
+If you could get there it would be an end of a sort, but you really do not need to and hardly anyone does.
 Instead put your energy into the things that really interest you.

 # Compiler Explorer